Putting parents at the centre

 3 December 2019

-I remember when my daughter started high school, and it was as if a massive wall went up.
-She was one side, I was the other.
+I remember when my daughter started high school.
+I found it incredibly frustrating.
 No longer could I pop in and check out a question with her teacher; there was no ‘school gate’ community to keep me informed; I didn’t even understand the curriculum or timetable anymore!
-And I found that incredibly frustrating.
-I was still her mum, I still wanted to be part of helping her learn well.
-What I actually wanted was not to be treated as someone who needed to be tolerated and seen once or twice a year at parents’ evenings, but as someone who was a powerful influence on my child and key to her school success.
+I still wanted to be part of helping her learn well but I felt like I was no longer significant.
+I didn’t just want to be involved once or twice a year at parents’ evenings; I wanted to be treated as someone who was a powerful influence on my child and key to her school success.

-There can often be an unwritten understanding in churches that once children hit the youth group, their parents’ involvement stops at the door.
+There can often be an unwritten understanding in churches that once children hit the youth group, their parents’ and carers’ involvement stops at the door.
 The focus is on the kids, and youth teams work incredibly hard and creatively to enable the young people in their care to deepen their relationships with God, whilst navigating the complex challenges of becoming an adult.
-But once we recognise that God’s intention is that parents are the primary spiritual disciplers of their children and that nothing we do at church can match the influence parents have, we need to consider what that might mean for our youth ministries.
-If our most important role as youth ministers is to be the prime encouragers of parents, this has profound implications for how we shape what we do with the young people in our care, and their parents.
+But once we recognise that God’s intention is that parents and carers are the primary spiritual disciplers of their children and that nothing we do at church can match the influence they have, we need to consider what that might mean for our youth ministries.
+If our most important role as youth ministers is to walk alongside parents and carers as they disciple their kids (better than we can) this has profound implications for how we shape what we do with the young people in our care, and their parents and carers.

 The following may help you work out what that looks like for you.